I’ve coordinated, styled, and modeled for some photoshoots in the past, but I knew that I needed more polished, professional “working” pictures.

-Always double check where you shoot to make sure that it’s okay!
+Always double-check whether permissions are needed where you plan on having the photoshoot to make sure that it’s okay!
 When the photos are posted, be sure to tag the venues on social media in the image caption as a polite thank-you.

 Choose a photographer through a trusted network

 I connected with Donna Cheung Photography through a creative entrepreneur network called The Rising Tide Society.
-I posted on the RTS Facebook group wall by introducing myself, my brand, the purpose for my photoshoot and included a link of a past photoshoot on Ocean Drive in Newport, Rhode Island with Maaike Bernstrom Photography.
+I posted on the RTS Facebook group wall by introducing myself, my brand, and the purpose of my photoshoot and included a link to a past photoshoot on Ocean Drive in Newport, Rhode Island with Maaike Bernstrom Photography.

-I wanted to work with Donna because her portfolio (and Instagram account) showcased her talent; her photography style complemented my brand aesthetic; and her very quick response to my query!
-Once Donna and I began communicating via email, I sent her the inspiration photos I collected so she knew the specific types of shots that I needed.
+I wanted to work with Donna because her portfolio (and Instagram account) showcased her talent; her photography style complimented my brand aesthetic; and her very quick response to my query!
+Once Donna and I began communicating via email, I sent her the inspirational photos I collected so she knew the specific types of shots that I needed.